vincent/twittersay/README.md

 $ ./app.js # or npm start
 ```

+## Requirements
+You need a Redis instance to run the harvester and/or the webapp.

 ## Install
 ```
 $ npm install docserv
 $ cp config.js.sample config.js
 ```

+## Configuration
 Edit the ```config.js``` file.